 The days of radiology residents lugging ten-pound textbooks around the department are over.
-I too prefer having a list of books to access at any time on my Ipad for pure convenience sake.
-In fact, I even reviewed and studied my Mettler textbook for nuclear medicine on my Ipad just prior to my recertification ABR examination a few years ago and it worked out just fine.
-But based upon recent literature, maybe we really should not be giving up on carrying around that 10-pound book… Today I will go through the arguments for and against buying and reading electronic radiology books versus carrying around and reading those unseemly heavy old-fashioned radiology textbooks.
+I, too, prefer having a list of books to access at any time on my Ipad for convenience.
+I even reviewed and studied my Mettler textbook for nuclear medicine on my Ipad just before my recertification ABR examination a while back, and it worked out just fine.
+But based on recent literature, maybe we should not be giving up on carrying around that 10-pound book.
+Today I will review the arguments for and against buying and reading electronic radiology books versus carrying around and reading those unseemly heavy old-fashioned radiology textbooks.

 Arguments For Reading Physical Radiology Books